-- 1.A.1 Until Saturday 31 December 2022, the Leverage Ratio Capital Requirements and Buffers Part applies to the following firms: - All banks and building societies with retail deposits in excess of £50 billion when calculated on an individual basis. - CRR consolidation entities of groups containing banks or building societies meeting the ii. threshold referred to in (i) on the basis of their consolidated situation. - iii.
-A ring-fenced body that has been required by the PRA to comply with the CRR on an RFB sub-consolidated basis and that is a member of a group containing an entity referred to in (i) or (ii) above. - 1.A.2 From Sunday 1 January 2023, the Leverage Ratio Capital Requirements and Buffers Part applies to the following firms on the following bases: - i.
-All firms with retail deposits equal to or greater than £50 billion or foreign assets equal to or greater than £10 billion, when calculated on an individual basis are in scope.4 Such firms must comply with the Part on an individual basis (subject to section 4 below), unless they are otherwise subject to the Part on the basis of their own consolidated situation because they are either: CRR consolidation entities referred to in (ii); or a ring fenced body identified in (iii) that is the ultimate parent within its RFB sub-group. - ii.
+- 1.A.1 The Leverage Ratio Capital Requirements and Buffers Part applies to the following firms on the following bases: - i.
+All firms with retail deposits equal to or greater than £50 billion or foreign assets equal to or greater than £10 billion, when calculated on an individual basis are in scope.
+4 Such firms must comply with the Part on an individual basis (subject to section 4 below), unless they are otherwise subject to the Part on the basis of their own consolidated situation because they are either: CRR consolidation entities referred to in (ii); or a ring fenced body identified in (iii) that is the ultimate parent within its RFB sub-group. - ii.
 CRR consolidation entities meeting either threshold referred to in (i) above on the basis of their consolidated situations are in scope.
-They must comply with the Part on a consolidated basis.5 - iii.
+They must comply with the Part on a consolidated basis. - iii.
 Ring-fenced bodies that have been required by the PRA to comply with the CRR on an RFB sub-consolidated basis and whose RFB sub-group meets either threshold referred to in (i) above on an RFB sub-consolidated basis are in scope.
-They must comply with the requirement on the same RFB sub-consolidated basis that they are required to comply with the CRR.
+They must comply with the requirement on the same RFB sub-consolidated basis that they are required to comply with the CRR. - 1.A.2 The minimum leverage ratio capital requirement, which must be met at all times, is 3.25% of the leverage exposure measure (LEM) defined in the Leverage Ratio (CRR) Part of the PRA Rulebook.
+The LEM excludes assets constituting claims on central banks, where they are matched by liabilities, denominated in the same currency and of identical or longer maturity.
+Further conditions apply where claims on central banks are held in omnibus accounts these are described in Chapter 7.
+Mirroring the risk-weighted capital framework, three quarters of this requirement must be met with Common Equity Tier 1 (CET1) capital instruments.
+The requirement must otherwise be met with Tier 1 capital, but additional Tier 1 capital must have a conversion trigger in relation to a firm's risk-weighted CET1 ratio of at least 7% in order to count towards the leverage ratio minimum.
+CRR transitional measures affecting Tier 1 capital apply to the definition of Tier 1 for the purposes of the